-Her doctoral thesis focused on the celebrated 'Lagos Model' of governance that has transformed states in southwest Nigeria since the early 2000s.
+Dr Roelofs' doctoral thesis focused on the celebrated 'Lagos Model' of governance that has transformed states in southwest Nigeria since the early 2000s.
 Drawing on in-depth qualitative fieldwork, it demonstrated how dominant conceptions of good governance as endorsed by donors like the World Bank are challenged by notions of popular accountability.
-She is currently exploring these ideas in her book project, titled 'What Nigeria can teach us about good governance'.
+Her book, Good governance in Nigeria: Rethinking accountability and transparency in the 21st century, links the debates surrounding the Lagos Model to wider questions of technocracy, populism and democracy (forthcoming 2022/23 with Cambridge University Press)

-She has conducted fieldwork in Nigeria's northeast (Borno and Adamawa) on local governance, resilience and climate adaptation.
+She has conducted fieldwork in Nigeria's southwest (Oyo and Lagos) and northeast (Borno and Adamawa).

 - Roelofs, P. 2020.
 Contesting localisation in interfaith peacebuilding in northern Nigeria, Oxford Development Studies